 Divorce by mutual consent also makes co-parenting easier since it preserves the spouses’ relationship, even after the divorce.

-For instance, a couple may want to get a mutual divorce agreement if they agree that their marriage is unsalvageable.
+For instance, a couple may want a mutual divorce agreement if they agree their marriage is unsalvageable.
 The couple may also opt for a mutual consent divorce because they want to maintain a good relationship with each other for their children.

 What Do I Need to Get a Mutual Consent Divorce?